RmYN02

 RmYN02 is a bat-derived strain of Severe acute respiratory syndrome–related coronavirus.
 It was discovered in bat droppings collected between May and October 2019 from sites in Mengla County, Yunnan Province, China.
 It is the second-closest known relative of SARS-CoV-2, the virus strain that causes COVID-19, sharing 93.3% nucleotide identity at the scale of the complete virus genome.
 RmYN02 contains an insertion at the S1/S2 cleavage site in the spike protein, similar to SARS-CoV-2, suggesting that such insertion events can occur naturally.
+Other researchers have questioned the validity of this as an authentic furin cleavage site insertion, noting that it appears more likely to be a deletion of two amino acids at that locus.

 Genetics

 It shares 93.3% genome with SARS-CoV-2.
 RmYN02 was 97.2% identical to SARS-CoV-2 in the 1ab.
 RmYN02 was 71.8% identical in nucleotide and 97.4% in amino acid to SARS-CoV-2 in the S gene, compared to 97.4% amino acid identity between RaTG13 and SARS-CoV-2.
 All genetic data were found by Weifeng Shi and his team.